man-group/arctic/docs/issue878/ReadMe.md

 The following steps were taken to address issue #878:

-1. previous work was done using a manually configured Python 3.6 virtual environment.
+1. Previous work was done using a manually configured Python 3.6 virtual environment.
 2. Some errors and warnings were thought to come from package version differences in the manually configured py36 environment.